Louisiana teacher handcuffed during school board meeting wants apology

 Hargrave was booked into the Abbeville City Jail on Monday evening on charges of resisting an officer and remaining on premises after being forbidden there, arrest records show.
 She was released on bond.

-Hargrave said she still does now know why the situation escalated the way it did and that she believed she followed board meeting protocol.
+Hargrave said she still does not know why the situation escalated the way it did and that she believed she followed board meeting protocol.

 “I feel like I was being more passionate at previous meetings than I was at this one,” she said, insisting she never put a hand on the officer.